Chapter 4. IPFW Dummynet and Traffic Shaping

 #

-And if, similar to the previous example, we only change the weight:
+And if, similar to the previous example, only the weight is changed:

 # ipfw queue 1 config weight 20